Healthy Homes Assessment Taradale

 Home Assessments Taradale for Rental Properties

-There are many things to check during a house inspection to determine whether your rental property meets the requirements of the Healthy Homes Standard.
-A few examples are:
+There are many concerns you should look for in an home review to determine if your rental property meets all the basic requirements of Healthy Homes Standards.
+The most common are:

 • Does the house have sufficient ventilation including extractor fans?

-The consequences of not having a Healthy home in relation to lawful Residential Tenancies Act and consequently getting on the wrong side of the tenant services ruling can have a significant impact for property managers and landlords.
-For expert assistance, get in touch today to schedule your rental properties home assessment.
+The consequences of not having an Healthy home in relation to the Residential Tenancies Act and consequently being on the wrong side of the tenancy services ruling could be significant for property managers and landlords.
+For professional assistance, get in touch today to book your rental properties house evaluation.

 home assessments for rental properties